Eco-Gest/Frontend-Flutter/ressources.md

 - `flutter pub get` to retrieve packages
 - `flutter devices` to know the compatibles devices
 - `flutter run` to run the projects (NB: `flutter run -d DEVICENAME` to run on a specific device)
+- `flutter run -d chrome --web-browser-flag "--disable-web-security"` to run the projects on Chrome by disabling security (to avoir the CORS problem on images)

 ## Ressources